|DISPLACEMENT half load||5,709 lbs|

 |SAIL AREA (100% foretriangle)||324 sq ft|

-CAROL is in many ways my favorite pocket cruiser, a scaled down and “flattened” FRANCES.
+CAROL is in many ways my favorite pocket cruiser, a scaled-down and flatter-deadrise version of my popular FRANCES.
 She evokes an adventurous spirit that prevailed in the happy times of the late ‘70s when I designed her.
 At 24 feet she’s as small as a prudent sailor would ever think of taking to sea.
 CAROL is the ultimate in making do with less.
 Her hull is stable and easily driven, and her rig is simple and powerful.
 She can sail close to her hull speed of six knots when conditions are favorable, making for good sailing in moderate conditions.
 In a real blow, because of her small size she’d struggle just to keep station.
 While no boat of this size can truthfully be termed comfortable in the open ocean, CAROL‘s crew are at least free of great concern for her safety, or their own.
 With her small self draining cockpit well, raised deck, centerline hatches and strong self-righting tendency she is as seaworthy as the proverbial corked bottle.
 Her clear decks make it easy to handle her gear, and the recessed deck forward offers the crew security where it is needed most.

 I designed CAROL in 1979 and something like twenty have been built so far all over the world.
 Thanks to her beautifully crafted building plans, anyone willing to work hard and with good carpentry skills can aspire to sailing over the horizon in something of high intrinsic value that they built themselves.
 With her very high quality of specified construction and perfected double-ender aesthetics she is a true legacy yacht, whose appeal will endure for generations.
 She’s neither easy nor cheap to build, though- fair warning.